larubiano0/Chatbot-VAI/README.md

 # Chatbot Deployment with Flask and JavaScript

-A big part of this code was taken from https://github.com/python-engineer/pytorch-chatbot
+A large part of this code was taken from https://github.com/python-engineer/pytorch-chatbot

 after modifing intents.json, re-train train.py